SanderVocke/shoopdaloop/INSTALL.md

 # Installation

-## From a distro package

-There are no official packages in any distro's repositories yet, but there is a preview in this repo that can be used already:

-- For Arch, a PKGBUILD can be generated using `distribution/packaging/arch/PKGBUILD.git.generate.sh` (pipe the output into a PKGBUILD file).
-It can then be installed using `makepkg`.
-Be aware that this PKGBUILD will again pull in this Git repo and build it.

-## From source

 ShoopDaLoop is built and distributed as a Python package.
 Installation options are still quite limited as this is in pre-alpha development.

+There are no official binaries or packages yet.
+However, you can probably grab a recent .whl package from a continuous integration build.
+Navigate to the 'Actions' tab on GitHub, select the 'Build And Test' workflow, choose the build you want to pick the wheel from and download one of the wheels there.
+Of course, YMMV.

+## From source

 To build from source, ensure the build dependencies for your OS are installed.
 The dependencies for each supported platform can be found in `distribution/dependencies` (also see the CI workflows in `.github/workflows` for practical examples).